A Person-Centered Approach that Changes the Conversation

 “Everyone should have the chance to do this.”

-Here are two examples of major national programs recently run by Flinders Human Behaviour & Health Research Unit, which demonstrate how the Flinders tools can be adopted for targeted populations.
-The first program is the Coordinated Veterans' Care Program.
+Here are two examples of major national programs run by Flinders Behavioural Health, which demonstrate how the Flinders tools can be adopted for targeted populations.
+The first program is the Coordinated Veterans’ Care Program.
 Funded by the Department of Veterans Affairs it supported veterans in the community with complex and chronic conditions at risk of hospitalisation.
-The second program is the Flinders Closing the Gap Program™.
-The key element is the revised Flinders tools which are featured in booklet form that are adaptable by the health pracitioner and the patient.
+The second program is the Flinders Closing the Gap Program™ featuring adaptable Flinders tools.